Yes, we know. Podcasting is all the rage. It happened before and fizzled out. ‘It’s just a fad’, we hear you say. Well, we don’t agree.

 It’s important to take the time to consider the best way to share your content.

-That’s it!
-Now you know the basics of how to make a podcast, it’s time to take action.
+Now you know the basics of how to make a podcast for business, it’s time to take action!

 How to make a Podcast - how did it go?

-Hopefully we’ve given you enough information here to get your first podcast recording up and running.
+Hopefully we’ve given you enough information on how to make a podcast for business to get your first podcast recording up and running.

 We would love to hear how it went!

 Do we need to add anything else to help you further?
-Let us know and we’ll add it, and don’ hesitate to get in touch if you need assistance with your podcast production.
+Let us know and we’ll add it, and don’t hesitate to get in touch if you need assistance with your podcast production.